Chesster14/Express/README.md

-Create an index.js file (or server.js) in the root of the application folderAnd then build out the Express server; in other words, import Express, import your routes instantiate an instance of Express, attach any necessary middleware, and so on and then finally start your webserver up so it can listen to requests and respond accordingly to those requests
+Build out the Express server; in other words, import Express, import your routes (still problems) instantiate an instance of Express, attach any necessary middleware, and so on and then finally start the webserver up so it can listen to requests and respond accordingly to those requests made

 # ProfessionalExpressNotes